 Fruit Fly Control

-Better mango yields thanks to integrated pest management in Kenya and Ethiopia
+Better mango yields thanks to integrated pest management in Kenya, Tanzania and Ethiopia

 In Kenya, fruit flies often cause serious damage to mango crops.
 However, the flies can be controlled with an innovative combination of environmentally friendly measures (Integrated Pest Management IPM), which includes the removal of affected mangos, monitoring the fly population and using odour traps for targeted control.
 An important element of biological pest management is the use of bio-pesticides or natural predators such as parasitic wasps.
 These wasps lay their eggs on those of the mango pests.
 The wasp larvae eat the eggs or larvae of the fruit fly and so decimate the population.
 As part of this project, the wasps are being bred and released in the plantations.
 The farmers then learn how to establish the wasps in their own mango groves and live in harmony with them.
 IPM can keep the fruit-fly population in check and significantly increase the quality and quantity of the mango harvest.